rcook/rcook.github.io/_posts/2018-06-15-02-elm-google-auth.md

 * Ignore some generated files
 * Ignore assets such as the Google API client ID and [jQuery][jquery]
+* You'll need to create your `google-api-client-id.txt` file by grabbing your Google API client ID after consulting the following resources:
+    * [Creating and managing projects][create-google-api-project]
+    * [Setting up OAuth 2.0][set-up-oauth2]

 {% gist f10afe19d18b67ba1abbaaa1763ad1e3 .gitignore %}